josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

   (#147)

 ### Bluetooth Controllers
-- A running a game will not react to controller input from a paired bluetooth controller (#283)
+- A bluetooth controller will not work if it was connected before running (#283) You can work around this by waiting to connect your controller until after the game is up and running.

 # Releases